Planning a Job Search

 4. Job Interviewing

 Go into every job interview prepared.
-Sites including CareerOneStop and Career Builder can help in your preparation need.
+Sites including CareerOneStop and Career Builder can help you prepare.
 Know some background on the company or business to which you are applying, including any recent announcements or mentions in the news, names of people in key leadership positions and any other relevant background.
 Also be prepared to answer questions about why you are applying and what you would contribute to the company or business.
 Always dress professionally, arrive on time and bring extra copies of your resume with you.

 What do you want to do?
 What skills do you have?
 What other skills might you need?
+Do you know which location you want to work?
 This is especially important if you are looking to change professions or fields.

 6. Career Exploration